mauforonda/mastodon_email_digest/readme.md

                         Which post threshold criteria to use. lax = 90th percentile, normal = 95th percentile, strict = 98th percentile (default: normal)
 ```
-4. Enable github actions under `Settings` → `Actions/General`,  run the action from the `Actions` tab.
+4. Enable github actions under `Settings` → `Actions/General`.

+If you've set your secrets right you'll receive an email at the time you specified.
+And if you want to test it right away you can always go to the `Actions` tab, select the `My Mastodon Email Digest` workflow and `Run workflow`, which should send you and email in about a minute ✉️